gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. admonition:: Tasks

     #.
-Using the range function, write a for loop that displays the numbers 3, 4, 5, 6, 7.
+Using the range function, write a for-loop that displays the numbers 3, 4, 5, 6, 7.
     #.
-Using the range function, write a for loop that displays the numbers from 4 up to but not including 9.
+Using the range function, write a for-loop that displays the numbers from 4 up to but not including 9.

     .. dropdown::
             :icon: codescan